-As the museum's engineers began investigating replacing the constant speed, chilled and condensing water pumps with high-efficiency, variable speed pumps, they became aware of Grundfos Distributed Pumping- a solution that replaces large centralized pumps and traditional balancing and control valves with smaller, more intelligent pumps throughout the building delivering flow and pressure only when and where it's needed, automatically balancing the system and significantly reducing energy consumption.
+As the Museum's engineers began investigating replacing the constant speed, chilled and condensing water pumps with high-efficiency, variable speed pumps, they became aware of Grundfos Distributed Pumping- a solution that replaces large centralized pumps and traditional balancing and control valves with smaller, more intelligent pumps throughout the building delivering flow and pressure only when and where it's needed, automatically balancing the system and significantly reducing energy consumption.

 "It became readily apparent there was a real energy savings opportunity in Distributed Pumping, because you'd eliminate the designed-in friction and pressure drops that were necessary for our old control valves to have a good accurate control range," explains Fenton Kraft, Engineering Services Manager at The Museum of Flight.
 "Those valves come with an energy penalty that is pretty significant, and the main system pumps that were previously installed and even any new pumps would have to overcome that kind of pressure drop.
-So as we looked at Distributed Pumping, it basically eliminated all the friction, all the pressure drop and all the horsepower requirements to overcome those."
-In collaboration with local sales partner Hurley Engineering and a team of Grundfos experts, an optimized Distributed Pumping system was designed with the following specification:
+So as we looked at Distributed Pumping, it significantly reduced the valve-induced friction, pressure drop and the horsepower requirements needed to overcome those losses."
+In collaboration with local sales partner Hurley Engineering, Bogard Pascua Engineers, and a team of Grundfos experts, an optimized Distributed Pumping system was designed:

 - 10°F chilled water Delta T

 - 1 new water-cooled chiller

 - 1 new cooling tower

-- 1 new AHU (to extend the existing 10 AHU system)